Yakupovildar/ArbitrageBot/replit.md

 ## Overview

-The MOEX Arbitrage Bot is a Telegram-based system designed to identify and alert users about arbitrage opportunities between stocks and futures on the Moscow Exchange (MOEX).
-It provides real-time monitoring of price spreads, generates trading signals, and tracks positions for Russian financial instruments.
-The bot is fully operational and production-ready, featuring intelligent data source management, persistent database storage, and scalability for over 100 users with advanced configuration options.
-Its core purpose is to empower users with timely and actionable insights into profitable arbitrage opportunities within the Russian financial market.
+The MOEX Arbitrage Bot is a production-ready Telegram-based system for identifying arbitrage opportunities between stocks and futures on the Moscow Exchange (MOEX).
+It features real-time monitoring, intelligent signal delivery with subscription-based limits (50 free signals, unlimited premium for 10 USDT/month), persistent user settings, and a comprehensive database of 50+ trading pairs organized into sectors including "Рекомендованные".
+The bot automatically manages data sources, validates trading pairs daily, and provides accurate spread calculations with proper futures price conversions.
+All major technical issues have been resolved, making it ready for deployment on hosting platforms for 24/7 operation.

 ## User Preferences